Flow and Materials

 Division

-The research program Flow and Material focuses on applications involving flow phenomena, including interaction with structures.
-That is applications involving gases, liquids and objects in motion.
-The core activities are defence and societal-security related.
+The research program Flow and Materials focuses on applications involving flow phenomena, including interaction with structures.
+That is, applications involving gases, liquids and objects in motion.
+The core activities are related to defence and societal security.

-The research program includes a wide range of areas such as aerodynamics, hydrodynamics, acoustics, structural mechanics, dispersion and transport modeling, scientific visualization and fundamental fluid dynamics research.
-The applications cover everything from the study of aircrafts, missiles, underwater vehicles, sonar systems and military vehicles, to the protection of society through studies of urban wind and the spread of threatening substances.
+The research program includes a wide range of areas such as aerodynamics, hydrodynamics, acoustics, structural mechanics, dispersion and transport modelling, scientific visualization and fundamental fluid dynamics research.
+The applications cover everything from the study of aircraft, missiles, underwater vehicles, sonar systems and military vehicles, to the protection of society through studies of urban wind and the spread of threatening substances.

 The societal-security research also involves the development of operational models to be used by first responders as decision support tools to handle releases of harmful chemicals.